 Qatar is set to host the most important sporting event in the world, the FIFA World Cup.
 Qatar is an independent emirate with an area of about 11,400 km2.
 Doha is the country’s capital, and it was a small village whose residents worked in pearling and fishing before the discovery of oil in 1949.

 The State of Qatar is located in the southwest of the Asian continent, specifically in the east of the Arabian Peninsula.
-It overlooks the Arabian Gulf and shares borders with Saudi Arabia from the south, and it has maritime borders with the Emirates and Bahrain.
+It overlooks the Arabian Gulf and shares borders with Saudi Arabia from the south.
+It also has maritime borders with the Emirates and Bahrain.

 The Qatari government pays great attention to the sports sector, where football is ranked first in interest.
-In fact, the Qatari team has won many international tournaments.
+The Qatari team has won many international tournaments.

 The History of the World Cup

-The FIFA World Cup is a football competition that has been held every four years since 1930 and is contested by FIFA member countries.
-Thirty-two teams participate in the World Cup, competing among themselves to win the significant title.
+The FIFA World Cup is a football competition contested by FIFA member countries.
+It has been held every four years since 1930.
+Thirty-two teams participate in the World Cup, competing to win the significant title.
 The teams qualify for the tournament through the continental qualifiers.

 Apart from the 1942 and 1946 editions, which World War II disrupted, the tournament has been held regularly since its inception every four years.